Who are you?

 Once every 3 years or so, I will hold a "shelf cleaning sale" where I put some of my older less than perfect prototype figures up for auction.
 These are unique one-offs that were either damaged during or after printing, and may be slightly off-scale, lack fully functional articulation, and/or are earlier versions of figures that I've since gone back and improved upon.
 Basically, only items that you could print a much nicer version of yourself using the files on this website, but I've done my best to glue them back together, seal any cracks, and make them presentable enough that somebody might want to display one on their toy shelf.

-When this occurs, all proceeds are recycled back into the project to offset a small percentage of my out-of-pocket expenses, cover equipment repairs/replacement, or donated to a worthy cause (like helping out one of the Doctor Who animation team who had fallen on hard times.)
+When this occurs, all proceeds are recycled back into the project to offset a small percentage of my out-of-pocket expenses, cover equipment repairs/replacement, or donated to a worthy cause (like helping out a member of the Doctor Who community who had fallen on hard times.)

-Occasionally, I will also donate individual figures to be used as prizes in Doctor Who related fundraising events, provided it's a person or organization I already know and not some random stranger trying to scam a free figure.
+Occasionally, I will also donate individual figures to be used as prizes in Doctor Who related fundraising events/charity auctions, provided it's a person or organization I already know about and not some random stranger trying to convince me to mail them a free figure.

-Do not ask if one of these cleaning sales is upcoming, or if certain items will be available.
-If you want a specific figure, and you don't have a printer, use a print-to-order service.
+Do not ask if one of these shelf cleaning sales is upcoming, or if certain items will be available.
+If you desperately want a figure, and you don't have a printer, use a print-to-order service.
 It's that simple.

 Do you take commissions/requests?